 The most important warning sign of love gone bad is your gut feeling!
 Why are you worrying about your relationship?
 Would you want your sister, best friend, or daughter to be in this relationship?
 To find the strength and courage to either fix or leave a bad relationship, you may need to talk to a marriage counselor.

-You might also be interested in reading You’re Scared to Be Alone, But Know You Need to End Your Relationship - I wrote it for a reader who knows his relationship is bad, but fears being alone.
+If these signs of a bad relationship are point you out the door, read How to End a Relationship.
+I wrote it for a reader who knows his relationship is bad, but fears being alone.

 What do you think – is it time for you to pack your bags and get out of a bad relationship?
 Comments welcome below.